allandeboe/focust/spring/README.md

 * Use data transfer objects (DTOs) to prevent leaking sensitive information to the outside when someone makes a request and causes a data breach.
 After all, we don't want to repeat what [happened in Missouri](https://arstechnica.com/tech-policy/2021/10/viewing-website-html-code-is-not-illegal-or-hacking-prof-tells-missouri-gov/), do we?

-* JWT Access and Refresh Tokens are signed and verified using the [RSA256](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm, as using an assymetric key algorithm is more secure than a symmetric one by the mere fact that the same secret to decrypt
+* JWT Access and Refresh Tokens are signed and verified using the [RSA256](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithm, as using an assymetric key algorithm is more secure than a symmetric one by the mere fact that the key used to *encrypt* a message isn't the same as the key used to *decrypt* a message, and the outside world only knows of the *encryption* (public) key and not the *decryption* (private) key.

 ## Overview of REST
 This section contains a comprehensive overview of the REST commands one can make to the back-end server to be able to interact with it with the need for the front-end server.
 For all commands, the requests to and responses from the server are all in JSON.